Thermal energy storage: Molecular solar thermal system

-Kasper Moth-Poulsen and his team tried to engineer the stability of the high energy photo isomer by having two electronically coupled photo switches with separate barriers for thermal conversion.
-By doing so, a blue shift occurred after the first isomerization (NBD-NBD to QC-NBD).
+One study tried to improve the stability of the high energy photoisomer by using two electronically coupled photo switches with separate barriers for thermal conversion.
+This caused a blue shift after the first isomerization (NBD-NBD to QC-NBD).
 This led to a higher energy of isomerization of the second switching event (QC-NBD to QC-QC).
-Another advantage of this system, by sharing a donor, is that the molecular weight per norbornadiene unit is reduced.
-This leads to an increase of the energy density.
+Another advantage of sharing a donor, is that the molecular weight per NBD unit is reduced, increasing energy density.

-Eventually, this system could reach a quantum yield of photoconversion up 94% per NBD unit.
-A quantum yield is a measure of the efficiency of photon emission.
-With this system the measured energy densities reached up to 559 kJ/kg (exceeding the target of 300 kJ/kg).
-So, the potential of the molecular photo switches is enormous—not only for solar thermal energy storage but for other applications as well.
+Eventually, this system could reach a quantum yield of photoconversion up 94%.
+Quantum yield is a measure of the efficiency of photon emission.
+With this system energy densities reached up to 559 kJ/kg.

-In 2022, researchers reported combining the MOST with a chip-sized thermoelectric generator to generate electricity from it.
+In 2022, researchers reported combining MOST with a chip-sized thermoelectric generator to generate electricity from it.
 The system can reportedly store solar energy for up to 18 years and may be an option for renewable energy storage.

+In 2026, researchers reported that a pyrimidone-based MOST system using a Dewar pyrimidone could provide multi-year storage at an energy density of 1.6 MJ/kg (444 Wh/kg).